EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 1. Five minute session on grooming table.

-  1. Have the pup on the table doing your regular grooming and examination and introduce the sit---insert your right hand with the palm up into his collar on top of his neck with the fingers pointing to the tail; put left palm on his shoulders and slide it along his back, over his rear and down his legs to the hock where you gently apply pressure while saying _"Sit."_  He will sit on your hand.
+  1. Have the pup on the table doing your regular grooming and examination and introduce the sit---insert your right hand with the palm up into his collar on top of his neck with the fingers pointing to the \index*{tail}; put left palm on his shoulders and slide it along his back, over his rear and down his legs to the hock where you gently apply pressure while saying _"Sit."_  He will sit on your hand.
 Remove your left hand and stroke his back gently and give gentle praise to keep him sitting to the count of 12.

   2. Turn collar so the right hand is under the pup's chin with the palm down.
 Place your left hand just behind the right front leg and say _"Stand"_ as you gently pull forward on the collar and slide the left hand along his tummy until you reach the rear legs.
 Apply gentle pressure to his tummy if necessary to get him up on his feet.
 Turn your left hand over and gently stroke his tummy, continue quiet praise and keep him standing to the count of 12.